joseph03/sctp-cap-fraud/README.md

 # 🛡️ cap-fraud — Fraud Detection API

-This is the backend service for fraud detection in [the `ce-grp-3a` e-commerce website project](http://ce-grp-3a-my-app2.sctp-sandbox.com/).
+This is the backend service used in the [`ce-grp-3a` e-commerce website project](http://ce-grp-3a-my-app2.sctp-sandbox.com/).

 It provides a REST API endpoint to receive and send back the text from frontend.
-It is to test the comm between frontend and backend of http://ce-grp-3a-my-app2.sctp-sandbox.com/
+It is to test the comm between frontend and backend of http://ce-grp-3a-my-app2.sctp-sandbox.com/ after text is entered at textbox and "Send to Fraud Detection" is clicked

 ---